ProtoarteEstudio/wordpress-as-magazine/README.md

 =====================

 Wordpress hacks, plug-ins and settings we use on The Civic Beat to make it a fully fledged online magazine

+**General**

+- [Wordpress Multisite](http://codex.wordpress.org/Create_A_Network): Simply the easiest way to create and maintain multiple sites.
+Having multisite turned on at the offset also allows us to add in content channels later when we expand.

+**Themes**

+- [Bones](http://themble.com/bones/): Marketed as "The HTML5 Wordpress Starter Theme," we use Bones over other frameworks because it's straightforward and simple, and because we end up writing the styling code from scratch anyway.
+Bones does provide us with a responsive grid framework as well, and has SCSS and LESS support.

+**Plug-ins (specific)**

+- [Co-Authors Plus](http://wordpress.org/plugins/co-authors-plus/): Allows multiple authors to be credited for a post, as well as guest authors (who don't need to have an account on your Wordpress setup).
+Great when we collaborate on more complex pieces, or when one person researches while another writes.
+- [Secondary HTML Content](http://get10up.com/plugins/secondary-html-content-wordpress/): This lets us have a second rich text block for our posts.
+In our [Reader](http://reader.thecivicbeat.com), we use this for our *Learn More* section that goes at the end of each article.
+- [Show Private](http://amib.ir/weblog/?p=153): Allows post drafts to be published at a private URL.
+Great for getting feedback on a document from people who might not otherwise want to log into the Wordpress dashboard and find it there.
+(Or who don't have access to the Wordpress dashboard!)
+- [Side Matter](http://wordpress.org/extend/plugins/side-matter/): Brilliant, brilliant plug-in that creates what we think of as webpage footnotes – that is, footnotes that go on the left or right of the text.
+This makes them accessible where having a footnote at the bottom of a long article is an accessibility nightmare.

+**Plug-ins (general)**

+- Coming soon.